deancochran/deancochran.github.io/src/posts/machine-learning-on-the-edge-building-ml-powered-apps-with-sveltekit-and-tensorflowjs.md

 ### Mobile Edge Computation: Why it Matters

-By using ML models on you're phone, we can achieve quicker responses, minimize reliance on internet connectivity, and improve privacy by keeping sensitive information on the device.
+By using ML models on your phone, we can achieve quicker responses, minimize reliance on internet connectivity, and improve privacy by keeping sensitive information on the device.

 ## Building a Machine Learning Mobile Edge App with SvelteKit and TensorFlow.js

 I’ll guide you through a real-world example that demonstrates how to use the power of TensorFlow.js within a SvelteKit app to create a machine learning-powered mobile application.
 You'll get to see how these technologies work together to deliver cutting-edge functionality right in your pocket!.

-#### Introducing TensorFlow.js for Mobile Edge Applications
+### Introducing TensorFlow.js for Mobile Edge Applications

 [TensorFlow.js](https://www.tensorflow.org/js) is an open-source library that enables developers to run machine learning models directly in the browser and on Node.js.
 It allows for seamless integration of ML capabilities into web apps, making it accessible for JavaScript developers.
 By performing computations on the client side, TensorFlow.js enhances mobile edge computation, reducing latency, improving user privacy, and enabling offline functionality.
 Its optimized performance makes it ideal for mobile devices.

-#### Why SvelteKit?
+### Why SvelteKit?
 A Modern Approach to Building Web Apps

 [SvelteKit](https://kit.svelte.dev/) is a modern framework for building fast, interactive web applications.
 By compiling components into optimized JavaScript, it offers excellent performance and minimal bundle sizes, making it a perfect fit for integrating TensorFlow.js.
 SvelteKit simplifies creating dynamic user interfaces, thanks to features like server-side rendering and built-in routing.
 Its reactivity model allows for real-time interactions, enabling developers to create sophisticated, ML-powered mobile apps with ease.